SWC-OSG-Workshop/general/novice/DHTC/04-Stash.md

 <h2> File Transfer to Stash </h2>

-We can transfer files from the local machine to *stash* with scp, rsync, or globus.
-Globus is the most reliable approach for transferring a large amount of data.
+We can transfer files from our laptop to *stash* with scp, sftp, or Globus Connect.
+For small files (<50MB), it is fine to use scp or sftp utilities.
+For larger files or when your access may be intermittent, we recommend using Globus.

 To transfer a file called "BigData.tar.gz" via scp from your local laptop to *stash*